dotnet/dotNext/docs/features/cluster/raft.md

 }
 ```

-In practice, `ConnectTimeout` should be equal to `lowerElectionTimeout` configuration property.
+In practice, `ConnectTimeout` should be equal to or less than `lowerElectionTimeout` configuration property.
 Note that `name` parameter is equal to the `clientHandlerName` configuration property when handler creation is requested by Raft implementation.

 ### Redirection to Leader
 Client interaction requires automatic detection of a leader node.
 Cluster Development Suite provides a way to automatically redirect requests to the leader node if it was originally received by a follower node.
 The redirection is organized with help of _307 Temporary Redirect_ status code.
 Every follower node knows the actual address of the leader node.
 If cluster or its partition doesn't have leader then node returns _503 Service Unavailable_.